-When a contract violation is alleged that may have bargaining unit-wide consequences, the grievance shall be submitted in writing to the Campus President (or designee), or in the case of the District Office sites, the appropriate member of Chancellor's Cabinet.
+When a contract violation is alleged that may have bargaining unit-wide consequences, the grievance shall be submitted in writing to the appropriate member of Chancellor's Cabinet.

-In the event a group of employees from two (2) or more representational areas are involved in the same issue, it shall be presented, in writing, as a group grievance to the College's Chief Human Resources Officer (or designee), and processed at Step 4, of the grievance procedure by the Union on behalf of all similarly affected employees.
+In the event a group of employees from two (2) or more representational areas are involved in the same issue, it shall be presented, in writing, as a group grievance to the College's Vice Chancellor for Human Resources (or designee), and processed at Step 4, of the grievance procedure by the Union on behalf of all similarly affected employees.